congatudo/stuff/docs/install-congatudo.md

 ```

 ### 9. Check if webserver is up and running in your robot
-If you have your development server running you can access Valetudo WebServer in http://<ip conga>
+If you have your development server running you can access Congatudo WebServer in http://<ip conga>

 ## Local Development Setup